hytel/spherical-tools/README.md

 This small repos contains utilities and web related files that I have created for processing and sharing my 360 degree still and video imagery on the web.
 Feel free to make comments and suggestions on this repo, but the main reason I'm putting this out there is because others may find this small growing collection useful.
 I currently have many ongoing projects and may take some time to get back to you.

 The "utility" folder contains the "image_to_cubemap" C++ code which can turn an equirectangular DNG or JPG image from spherical cameras (e.g., an Insta360 X5) and produce a .DDS cubemap image in the same folder (as well as a PNG).
 The cubemap files can then be displayed on the web using the files in the "www" subfolder.
 Many games can also load DDS cubemaps as skyboxes.
 Change the contents of the "cubemaps.txt" file in the 'www' folder to specify what to name each cubemap, and where the converted DDS files are stored so they can be loaded in your browser's page.
-This is done mostly via Javascript using three.js and some custom DDS loading code as well as tailwind for CSS stylization.
+This is done mostly via Javascript using three.js and some custom DDS (Direct Draw Surface) loading code as well as tailwind for CSS stylization.

 Here's a quick example.
 If you have a raw equirectangular image as a cubemap_one.dng from your spherical camera like: